 Skip to main content

-Every time a trader buys or sells a position on a market you created, 0.5% of that trade flows directly to your wallet.
-The payout happens on-chain in real time — there’s no batching, no review process for withdrawals, and no vesting schedule.
-You own your earnings the moment a trade settles.
-If you never log in again after launching a market, the fees keep accumulating until the market resolves.
+Every time a trader buys or sells a position on a market you created, 0.5% of that trade is credited to your on-platform creator balance in real time.
+There’s no batching, no review process for the credit itself, and no vesting schedule — the moment a trade settles, the fee shows up in your balance.
+If you never log in again after launching a market, fees keep accruing in that balance until the market resolves.
+When you withdraw your balance to your wallet, the platform deducts a 30% withdrawal fee (the platform cut on creator earnings).
+The remaining 70% is sent to your wallet as USDC on Base.
+This is documented in the engine at apps/engine/src/routes/v2/creator.ts.

 How the fee is calculated

-The creator fee is 0.5% of each trade’s notional value.
-It is separate from the platform’s protocol fee — traders see the total fee at trade time, and the 0.5% creator portion is a fixed commitment that doesn’t change if BlockForecast later adjusts its own protocol fee.
+The creator fee is 0.5% of each trade’s notional value, charged at trade entry.
+It is separate from any other protocol fee — traders see the total fee at trade time.
+The 0.5% creator portion is locked at market creation and won’t change if BlockForecast later adjusts its protocol fee.

 Creator fees are only paid on resolved trade volume.
 If a market is voided (for example, because the resolution event was cancelled with no outcome), fees are not paid for trades on that market.